tamersp25/docs/docs/developer/engines/README.md

 Each engine class has multiple capabilities.
 For example, some capabilities under the vision class include object detection, text recognition, and license plate recognition.

-> For a full list of engine classes and capabilities currently supported by aiWARE, see the guide to [Building a Cognitive Engine](/developer/engines/cognitive/).
+> For a full list of engine classes and capabilities currently supported by aiWARE, see the guide to [Building Cognitive Engines](/developer/engines/cognitive/).

 ### Aggregator Engines